 Occasionally, you might need to use the scope statement to give a managed object a scope other than its default.
-For more information about specifying the scope of a managed object, refer to the description of the scope statement in Chapter 7.
+For more information about specifying the scope of a managed object, see the description of the scope statement in Chapter 7.

-2.7 Creating a Platform (Product Suite)
+2.7 Creating an Integrated Platform (Product Suite)